 Starting out with Robinhood takes just a few minutes and once you get in their user interface is very welcoming to both new and seasoned investors.

 While Robinhood is free, they do earn revenue through various means including their Robinhood Gold subscription and Order Flow as their largest drivers.

 Robinhood is safe by investment platform standards and is regulated by FINRA and the SEC.
-Your investments are also insured by the SIPC.
+Your investments are also insured by the SIPC up to $500,000.